 The Cleveland Clinic Wound Healing Center offers a variety of services throughout the healthcare system.
-There are several dedicated Wound Healing Centers around the region that focus specifically on the multi-disciplinary approach providing all aspects of wound healing expertise and services.
+There are several dedicated locations around the region that focus specifically on a multi-disciplinary approach to wound healing.

-Same-day consultations are available at these dedicated Wound Healing Centers:
+Same-day consultations are available at these dedicated Wound Healing Center locations: